NateRex/malmo-task-learning/README.md

 - Clone this repository onto your local machine.

-- **Currently, the Python script files must be copied directly into the Python_Examples/ directory of the MalmoPlatform repository in order to be ran.**
+- **Currently, the Python script files must be copied directly into the Python_Examples/ directory of the MalmoPlatform repository in order to be ran.
+We are currently working on figuring out a way around this**

 - Any of the missions can then be ran using Python: